-21.00 hrs Arrival at the participant's house.
-The NORAH team has already established that loud aviation noise regularly reaches the bedroom here in a nighttime test measurement at the house.
-Now they want to find out how the aviation noise affects the sleep of the residents.
+Arrival at the participant's house.
+The NORAH team has already established that loud aircraft noise regularly reaches the bedroom here in a nighttime test measurement at the house.
+Now they want to find out how the aircraft noise affects the sleep of the residents.